Pathway Logic Assistant Reference Guide

 Explore Occurrences |

 A list of selected occurrences appears in the pane at the bottom of the dialog, for convenience.
-Clicking on the icon associated to the letter allows you to select all occurrences in that group, none of them, or to invert the current selection.

 At any point, pressing the "Dismiss" button will cancel the Explore request.
 When you are finished choosing occurrences and their exploration directions, press the "OK" button on the bottom right.
 Shortly an Xnet graph view window (Xnet mode) will appear with the graph of the network formed from the selected occurrences and associated rules.
 If the "up" option is specified for an occurrence, the associated rules are those rules whose output includes that occurrence (upstream rules).
 If the "down" option is specified for an occurrence, the associated rules are those rules whose input (reactants and modifiers) includes that occurrence (downstream rules).
 The "both" option corresponds to the union of the up and down rules.
 Note that when a rule is included in a network, all of its connected occurrences are included as well.